HereThereBeDragons/doc-cvmfs/apx-parameters.rst

                                 | LOCAL$n$ facility for syslog messages.
 CVMFS_SYSLOG_LEVEL              | If set to 1 or 2, sets the syslog level for CernVM-FS messages to
                                 | LOG_DEBUG or LOG_INFO respectively.
+CVMFS_SYSLOG_PREFIX             Prefix for each CVMFS message in the syslog.
+By default it is the repo name.
 CVMFS_SYSTEMD_NOKILL            | If set to *yes*, modify the command line to ``@vmfs2 ...`` in order to
                                 | act as a systemd lowlevel storage manager.
+CVMFS_TALK_SOCKET               Internal usage.
+Used for ``cvmfs_talk``.
+Default socket is ``/var/spool/cvmfs/<repo>/cvmfs_io``.
+CVMFS_TALK_OWNER                Internal usage.
+Used for ``cvmfs_talk``.
+By default it is the repo owner.
 CVMFS_TELEMETRY_RATE            Rate in seconds for Telemetry Aggregator to send the telemetry.
 Minimum send rate >= 5 sec.
 CVMFS_TELEMETRY_SEND            ``ON`` to activate Telemetry Aggregator.
 CVMFS_TIMEOUT                   Timeout in seconds for HTTP requests with a proxy server.
 CVMFS_TIMEOUT_DIRECT            Timeout in seconds for HTTP requests without a proxy server.
+CVMFS_TRACEBUFFER               Internal usage.
+Max number of entries of the tracebuffer.
+CVMFS_TRACEBUFFER_THRESHOLD     Internal usage.
+Flush treshold after how many entries the tracebuffer is flushed to file.
 CVMFS_TRACEFILE                 If set, enables the tracer and trace file system calls to the given file.
 CVMFS_USE_GEOAPI                Request order of Stratum 1 servers and fallback proxies via Geo-API.
 CVMFS_USE_SSL_SYSTEM_CA         | When connecting to an HTTPS endpoints,